mattma/d3.ma.js/README.md

 It could be used in all cases, or all general use cases including setup base container with margin values

-# core.js   # simply setup the d3.ma namespace
+# core.js   # simply setup the d3.ma namespace and current version

 # utils.js   # Utilities toolbelt. this library is growing pretty quickly.
 Currently includes,